animetosho/ParPar/xor_depends/info.md

 ![](<CoreI2400.png>)

-**Comment**: XOR\_DEPENDS can actually beat SPLIT\_TABLE(16,4) here, despite Sandy Bridge having a fast shuffle unit.
+**Comment**: XOR\_DEPENDS can actually beat SPLIT\_TABLE(16,4) here, despite Sandy Bridge having a fast shuffle unit, and the SPLIT method taking advantage of AVX.
 At smaller buffer sizes, the high overhead of JIT rears its head though.